SimonaDulgheru/Student-Lesson-Register/README.md

 # How it looks

-The application will display the Lesson, the Teacher who conducted the lesson and the students attendance once you run index.js
+The application will display the lesson, the teacher who conducted the lesson and the students attendance once you run index.js

 The application also includes boxen, to display a box for lesson and teacher and attendance.